Earth-Hominid/Seeds-Inventory-Catalog/README.md

 - Models are objects, we use Object Oriented Programming to create each new entry into the database.

 - In order to grab the name of the cateory object, I needed to add the [0].
 This is a puzzle as when running the object through node in the console, category.name works fine.
-However, to show in PUG, I need to use category[0].name.
+However, to show in PUG, "category[0].name" needs to be used.

 ```js
 ul